vlaqy/FLRPC/README.md

 # FLRPC
 An application that allows Rich Presence to be displayed on your Discord profile from FL Studio, this includes .flp names and time elapsed on FL Studio.
 It will also display time elapsed on a projects rendering time.
+(FL Studio 20 ONLY)

 If you are encountering any issues, try downloading the latest version of Microsoft Visual C++ Redistributable found below